LLNL/UnifyFS/docs/api-mount.rst

 ..
 Attention:: **Fortran Compatibility**

    ``unifycr_mount`` and ``unifycr_unmount`` are now usable  with GFortran.
-   There is a known issue_ with the Intel Fortran compiler.
+   There is a known ifort_issue_ with the Intel Fortran compiler as well as an xlf_issue_ with the IBM Fortran compiler.
 Other Fortran compilers are currently unknown.

+   If using fortran, when :ref:`installing UnifyCR <build-label>` with Spack, include the ``+fortran`` variant, or configure UnifyCR with the ``--enable-fortran`` option if building manually.

 ---------------------------
 Mounting